Celestron

 The Andromeda galaxy is big, so

-shouldn’t work in something like the C5, but actually the whole central section
+shouldn’t work in something like the C5, but actually the whole central

-could start to make out the big dark lane to one side.
+and I could start to make out the big dark lane to one side.

-The two contrasting galaxies of Bode’s again looked good through the C5.
-No longer quite
+Bode’s again looked good through the C5.
+No longer quite the faint blobs

-gave hints of their true shape and structure.
+their true shape and structure.

 Globular clusters